4DGenome/bioinfo_course/session02/README.md

 * `abs` is a function that takes a numeric vector and returns its absolute value
 * `paste` function creates a vector of characters out of two (or more) vectors

 For instance, the new variable `direction` will have the value `"up"` if `log2FoldChange > 0` and `"down"` otherwise.
 The variable `stat_diff` is `"signif"` if the adjusted p-values is below 0.01 (reflecting a statistical significant difference between conditions).
 The variable `bio_diff` is `"relevant"` if the relative difference, in absolute value, is above 2 times.
 The variable `diff_group` just groups the possible outcomes of the previous `*_diff` variables.
 Finally, the variable `change` is "change" if and only if the difference is both statistically significant and biologically relevant.
+NOTE: It turns out that the fold change was computed as T0 / R60, so we have to reverse sings of `log2FoldChange` and `stat` (thanks François!).

 ## Ploting